lostRating/dolomite-margin/docs/contracts.md

 | [`WETH`](https://github.com/dolomite-exchange/dolomite-margin/blob/master/contracts/testing/TestWETH.sol)        | WETH token                                                                     | [0xC033378c6eEa969C001CE9438973ca4d6460999a](https://goerli-rollup-explorer.arbitrum.io/address/0xC033378c6eEa969C001CE9438973ca4d6460999a) |

-> All testnet tokens have an `addBalance(address _target, uint256 _value)` function which can be used to give yourself tokens for testing purposes.
-The tokens are sent directly to your wallet, NOT to your Dolomite ledger balance.
+> All testnet tokens have an `addBalance(address _target, uint256 _value)` function which can be used to give yourself
+> tokens for testing purposes.
+The tokens are sent directly to `__taget`'s wallet, NOT to the Dolomite virtual balance.

 ### Admin Privileges